fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 ## Wrap-up

 Now that you have learned how to get started with Node-RED and Vonage Communications API, you could extend this project by using additional flows through the [Node-RED Library](https://flows.nodered.org/).
-You also might want to try implementing this solution with several recipe's from the [Node-RED Cookbook](https://cookbook.nodered.org/).
+You also might want to try implementing this solution with several recipes from the [Node-RED Cookbook](https://cookbook.nodered.org/).

 If you have questions or feedback, join us on the [Vonage Developer Slack](https://developer.vonage.com/community/slack) or send me a Tweet on [Twitter](https://twitter.com/mbcrump), and I will get back to you.
 Thanks again for reading, and I will catch you on the next one!